cloudmesh/client/docs/source/prefix.rst

 Prefix
 ======

-Cloudmesh client is a simple client to enable access to multiple cloud environments form a command shell and commandline.
-It is grown out of the need to simplify access to multiple clouds for researchers and students easily.
+Cloudmesh client is a client to enable easy access to multiple cloud environments form a command shell and commandline.
+It is grown out of the need to access multiple clouds for researchers and students easily while reducing the entry barrier.
 In contrast to our earlier versions of cloudmesh it explicitly separates the code to only target client code.
 Due to this simplification it is also possible to install the client code not only on Linux, OSX, but also Windows.
 We have tested the installation on Windows 10.

 If you like to contribute or like to participate in the further